msmith7970/Movie_Trailer_Website/README.md

 1) Install Python 2.7.x.
 Instructions for installing Python can be found [here](https://www.python.org/downloads/).
-2) Download and install these three files to a PC that has Python installed to the same directory.
+2) Download and install these three files from GitHUb to a PC that has Python installed to the same directory.
 These three files are:

     1) fresh_tomatores.py
     2) entertainment_center.py
     3) media.py

-Unzip the zip file titled "media" in the same folder on your PC.
+The GitHub URL is: (https://github.com/msmith7970/Movie_Trailer_Website.git)

 Once these three files are installed and to see the results, follow pythons normal practice to run the file called 'entertainment.py'.